SamuelSebastianMartin/neural_networks/notes/neuron_notes.md

 ---------------------

 ### Input
-    It should take a vector, X, of x-values
+    It should take a vector, X, of 2 x-values
+    These can be supplied serially by the calling program.

 ### Output
-    This will be a scalar (as it is a single neuron, not a network it will not output a vector.
+    This will be a scalar (as it is a single neuron, not a network The output will represent a categorical decision, 0 or 1

 ### Formula
     ŷ = σ(X·w + b),
         where σ is the activation function.
         and ŷ is the predicted value of y
     This is the *feedforward* part of the process.

 ### Activation